DanielAbdiaj/NotificationService/README.md

 The client on his side will listen for the notifications and manage those using some specific functions.I have included some of the functions in a **client folder** that has a **functions.js file**.

-First thing to do is to connect the client with the server or in other words make a socket connection since the client will be not communacating using API anymore.

 <img width="646" alt="image" src="https://github.com/DanielAbdiaj/NotificationService/assets/117307377/a25e6d13-6dbe-44b5-aa90-2ae597289ea1">

+First thing I have done is to connect the client with the server or in other words make a socket connection since the client will be not communicating using API.

+* Subscribe Function
+  This function makes it possible for the user to be subscribed to a room using socketID.So you will call this function and pass as parameter the socketID to enter a         specific room.
+*